 In accordance with the Code, any gain or loss on disposal of an asset is to be included in the Comprehensive Income and Expenditure Statement.
 The gain or loss is shown as a reconciling item in the Movement in Reserves Statement.
-The loss shown in the Comprehensive Income and Expenditure Account for 2021/22 amounts to £116 (2020/21: gain £4,706)
+The loss shown in the Comprehensive Income and Expenditure Account for 2022/23 amounts to £100,693 (2021/22: loss £116)